 If you meet the criteria you may be able to get services to help support you in your role.

-This could be a carer personal budget to help you take a break from caring or buy something to make your life easier.
+This could be a carer personal budget to help you take a break from caring or to buy something to make your life easier.

 You won't be charged for the services offered to you following a carers assessment.
 However, if services (such as respite in a care home) are provided to the person you care for, you may be charged for this under our paying for care policies.

-Making the most of a carers assessment
+How to make the most of a carers assessment

 This is your chance to help the assessor understand the effect caring has on you.
 It might be a good idea to make a list, or keep a diary of everything you do to help the person you support.